tiyashapal22/test/project/report.md

     Avg Execution Time(recent) : 00 Hours: 00 Minutes: 13 Seconds
     Max Execution Time(recent) : 00 Hours: 05 Minutes: 50 Seconds
 ### Report Long Description
-    \-The report shows the number of files and amount of data (in KB) backed up for a specified time period.
+    \- The report shows the number of files and amount of data (in KB) backed up for a specified time period.
     \-  This helps to determine if your scheduling is balanced.

 ## Job Type Count